dpa11111/dpa11111/README.md

 - 👋 Hi, I’m @dpa11111
-- 👀 I’m interested in NMEA2000 networking protocols
+- 👀 I’m interested in NMEA2000 networking protocols for embedded applications.
-- 🌱 I’m currently learning NMEA2000
+- I'm also interested in software for stock market futures, equities, and derivatives tools for various investment and speculation purposes.
-- 💞️ I’m looking to collaborate on NMEA2000
+- I code mostly in C, C#, python, Java.
 - 📫 How to reach me: dparish@omnitechrobotics.com or 3037104945

 <!---